 After studying how developers are navigating the AI transformation, one finding stands out: developer identity is fundamentally changing, and those who quickly embrace their new role are thriving.

+The traditional "developer" identity - focused purely on writing code - is becoming obsolete.
 This isn't about coding skills anymore.
 It's about identity transformation speed.

 What the data shows